theMonadicNomad/theMonadicNomad/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning CI/CD Concepts.
+- 👯 I’m looking to collaborate on open source projects.
+- 🤔 I’m looking for help with my personal website.
+- 💬 Ask me about Student life in Sweden.
+- 📫 How to reach me:  { 'hello@nagacharan.me', '+46-704-648-358' }

 <!--
 **m-nagacharan/m-nagacharan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.